abmtarun/riot_project/README.md

 make IOTLAB_NODE=auto flash
 ```

 To see the results, go to the "My experiments" section on Iot-LAB.
+Open the terminal in the experiment section.
+Over there you will see the temperature, pressure and luminocity values.
 You will get the following result:

 ![Image1](/Sensors/Sensor_Data.PNG)